Young Christian Democrats (Norway)

 The Young Christian Democrats (Norway) (Kristelig Folkepartis Ungdom, KrFU) is the youth league of the Christian Democratic Party (Kristelig Folkeparti) in Norway, and was founded in 1933.
-The current leader of KrFU is Martine Tønnesen.
+The current leader of KrFU is Hadle Rasmus Bjuland.
 The organisation currently has approximately 2,000 members.

+Ingvild Ofte Arntsen served as secretary-general of the organization from 2012-2014.
+Mathea Fjukstad Hansen took over that job in 2014.